mig-hub/populate-me/README.md

 ```

 It is worth noting that this implementation of polymorphism is supposed to work
-with table-like database, and therefore all fields and relationship exist for
+with fixed schema databases, and therefore all fields and relationship exist for
 each document.
-In our case, books would still have a director method.
+In our case, books would still have a `#director` method.
 The
 difference is only cosmetic and mainly allows you to have forms that are less
-crowded in the database.
+crowded in the admin.

 To mitigate this, a few methods are there to help you.
 There is a predicate for
 knowing if a class is polymorphic.